-Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours in the delivery of clinical services, while working toward their bachelor’s degree.
-These clinical observations will occur in the UW Speech and Hearing Clinic and some select community sites.
+Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours of the delivery of clinical services.

-It is recommended that students begin clinical observations early in their program of study.
-Survey results indicate that students find observations to be useful in better understanding coursework, identifying specific interests within the field of speech and hearing sciences, and deciding whether or not to pursue a professional/clinical career in speech-language pathology or audiology.
+Survey results indicate that students find observations to be useful in terms of contextualizing coursework, identifying specific interests within the field of speech and hearing sciences, and deciding whether or not to pursue a professional/clinical career in speech-language pathology or audiology.

-These observations serve as an important preparatory experience to participating in graduate level clinical work, and most speech-language pathology graduate programs in the U.S. require students to complete these observations prior to enrolling in a graduate program.
+These observations serve as an important preparatory experience for graduate level clinical work, and all speech-language pathology graduate programs in the U.S. require students to complete these observations prior to enrollment.

-The American Speech-Language-Hearing Association (ASHA) 25 Observation Hour Requirement
+The American Speech-Language-Hearing Association (ASHA) Requirement - 25 Observation Hours

-ASHA requires a minimum of 25 documented hours of clinical observation as a prerequisite to graduate level clinical work and receipt of the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+ASHA requires a minimum of 25 documented hours of guided, clinical observation as a prerequisite to graduate level clinical work and receipt of a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 This means students must complete the 25 observation hours before beginning any direct patient/client contact at the graduate level.
-Students may still be in the process of completing observation hours when submitting applications to graduate school, but graduate programs will require these hours to be completed before starting the degree program.
+Students may still be in the process of completing observation hours when submitting applications to graduate school, but graduate programs will require students to have these hours completed before starting the degree program.

 Important information about the observation hour requirement:

-- The 25 hours of observationis not a requirement of the University of Washington for obtaining a Bachelor’s Degree in Speech and Hearing Sciences.
+1) The 25 hours of observation is not a requirement of the University of Washington for obtaining a Bachelor’s Degree in Speech and Hearing Sciences.
 All students completing the degree requirements for the SPHSC major receive a B.S. degree regardless of whether 25 observation hours are completed.
 That being said, most SPHSC students will complete some observation hours during their degree program and as part of course requirements.

 - Fall within the scope of practice of speech-language pathology

-- Be approved in writing by a qualified clinical supervisor who holds current ASHA certification in speech-language pathology
+- Be guided AND approved in writing by a qualified clinical supervisor who holds current ASHA certification in speech-language pathology

 - Be conducted in a variety of service delivery settings (e.g., hospital, clinic, school, private practice, etc.)